plasticmacaroni/PuzzleTracker/readme.md

 ### Complete Game Example

-Here's a full example for Wordle:
+Here's a full example for Wordle, reflecting the detailed `CompletionState` logic:

 ```json
 {